 In 1985, Robert’s wife Nadine joins the company after a career in public accounting and eventually assuming the position of Controller.

-In 1988, with technology shifting, Insaco produced the last CAT scanner substrate.
-However, in keeping with the founder’s vision of leading the marketplace instead of following it, Insaco acquires capability that allows it to produce glass plates for the fledging DNA sequencing market.
-This eventually becomes another 24 hour operation as Insaco produces up to 17,000 plates a year.
+In 1988, with technology shifting, INSACO produced the last CAT scanner substrate.
+However, in keeping with the founder’s vision of leading the marketplace instead of following it, INSACO acquires capability that allows it to produce glass plates for the fledgling DNA sequencing market.
+This eventually becomes another 24 hour operation as INSACO produces up to 17,000 plates a year.